Listen to Henrik Stenson’s appearance on The Open Podcasts here.

 The Swede felt rested and ready to play.
 Starting with a 68 in the first round, he trailed a rampant Phil Mickelson by five shots after the American agonisingly missed out on a record-breaking 62, a birdie putt at the last just failing to drop.

-There was little indication the course would yield more low scoring, particularly when the Friday conditions arrived.
+There was little indication the course would yield more low scoring, particularly when conditions became tougher on the second day of the Championship.

 “It was really on the Friday that I put a really good score in," Stenson added.
 "I shot 65 on the Friday.
 The afternoon guys certainly had it a lot tougher, but it was still not to be neglected the conditions that we played in partly on the Friday, even though I played earlier and Phil also played earlier.”